slwang-ustc/FL_PS_MPI_FLANC/README.md

 ## Start program

-If you want to run Flanc with 10 clients, you can input this command in the console:
+If you want to run Flanc with 10 clients selected in each epoch, you can input this command in the console:

 ``
 mpiexec --oversubscribe -n 1 python server_main.py : -n 10 python client_main.py